People

 • Clare Truman

 Clare has been teaching for ten years, most recently in a school for autistic children and young people.
-She is founder of Spectrum Space, a not-for-profit organisation that provides tuition to autistic children who find it difficult to access school.
-Clare completed her BA in Education Studies at Cambridge University and her PGCE and Masters…
+Clare is founder of Spectrum Space, providing distance learning to autistic children who find it difficult to access school.
+Clare completed her BA in Education Studies at Cambridge University and her PGCE and Masters in Policy Studies…

 Read more